vidardb/docs/docs/example.md

 (2 rows)
 ```

-## Interaction with Postgresql
+## Interaction with PostgreSQL

-VidarDB works well with the original Postgresql.
-Now, we will create another new table using Postgresql's data engine and add one row into it:
+VidarDB works seamlessily with the original PostgreSQL.
+Now, we will create another new table using PostgreSQL's data engine and add one row into it:

 ```sql
 CREATE TABLE student_course(ID TEXT, COURSE TEXT);